 Our national debt stands at more than $18 trillion.
 That’s equal to $154,471 of debt per taxpayer.
 The only solution now is to make drastic changes that reduce the size of our bloated federal government.
 Our national debt is arguably the greatest threat to our nation’s long term stability.
 Congress has the power of the purse and therefore a moral obligation to reign in government waste and out of control spending.
 I’ve also introduced legislation to sell off unused federal land (not national parks) to help raise revenue to pay down the national debt.

 The federal government has grown too big thanks to unchecked, excessive spending.
-I support significant spending cuts while sustaining those services that the federal government is constitutionally authorized to provide.
+It’s time to cut up Washington’s credit card, reduce the individual and corporate tax rates and significantly cut spending to levels that sustain those services that the federal government is constitutionally authorized to provide.
 For too long, the federal government has pretended as if it could spend what it did not have and there would be no consequences.
 Total federal spending, as a percentage of our economy, is at its highest level since World War II.

 Our transportation systems drive the American economy by moving people and goods quickly across our large nation.
 Today, there is an increasing demand for more efficient and speedier modes of transportation to satisfy the needs of today's traveler and shipper.
 This demand places more pressure and strain on our transportation infrastructure, which is already struggling to keep up.

 I have worked to ensure that Houstonians have multiple transportation options in our region, and I helped to expedite the northern section of the Grand Parkway, which is expected to open in the Spring of 2016 and which will provide a seamless connection from Kingwood and Humble with The Woodlands, Spring and NW Houston.
 I also serve as co-chair of the Congressional PORTS Caucus where I help advocate for the Port of Houston and ensure that our Texas ports have the federal resources they need to be competitive in the global market.